Celebrating differences

 What we are doing

+We have staff networks that represent: REACH (Race, Ethnicity and Cultural Heritage), colleagues with disabilities or long-term health conditions, LGBT+ colleagues and those facing gender-related issues.
 Each network is in direct contact with our executive team, giving colleagues a voice with senior management.
-We promote these networks and run a calendar of events and activities to celebrate ED&I throughout the year.
-Initiatives include participating in the London Pride parade and other local events, launching peer support groups like Islam at Clarion, and creating training programs such as Neurodiversity in the Workplace.
-We've also introduced a Menopause Group and a Fertility Support Group, hosting in-person and virtual events with guest speakers.
+We promote these networks and run a calendar of events and activities to celebrate ED&I throughout the year, including participation in the London Pride parade and other local events, launching peer support groups such as Islam at Clarion and Neurodiversity, and creating training programmes like “Neurodiversity in the Workplace”.
+We have also introduced a Menopause Group and a Fertility Support Group, hosting in-person and virtual events with guest speakers.
+Over the last year we have strengthened this framework, working closely with the Ability, REACH, Gender and LGBTQIA+ Networks and their peer support groups, all sponsored by members of the Group Executive Team, to ensure colleagues can feed views directly into strategic decision-making.

 Measurement of our progress